Maui Whale Season

 Biology

-North Pacific humpback whales are the fifth largest whale species in the world and can weigh anywhere between 25-40 tons (50,000 -80,000 lbs), and approximately 1 ton (2,000 lbs) as newborns.
+North Pacific humpback whales are the fifth-largest whale species in the world and typically weigh 25–40 tons, with newborn calves weighing around 1 ton at birth.

 US UnitsEU Units